vanhoangkha/Networking-fundamentals/Day40_DHCP.md

 DHCP RELAY

-- Some NETWORK engineers might choose to configure each ROUTER to act as the DHCP SERVER for its connected LANS
+- Some Mạng engineers might choose to configure each Router to act as the DHCP SERVER for its connected LANS
 - However, large enterprises often choose to use a CENTRALIZED DHCP SERVER
 - If the SERVER is centralized, it won’t receive the DHCP CLIENTS’ Broadcast DHCP messages
-- To FIX this, you can configure a ROUTER to act as a DHCP RELAY AGENT
+- To FIX this, you can configure a Router to act as a DHCP RELAY AGENT
-- The ROUTER will forward the clients’ Broadcast DHCP messages to the remote DHCP SERVER as a Unicast messages
+- The Router will forward the clients’ Broadcast DHCP messages to the remote DHCP SERVER as a Unicast messages

 ![image](https://github.com/psaumur/CCNA/assets/106411237/3c0b188e-a120-499e-b089-18740d0d4559)